The Mirror Clemens-Schmid Sequence: The perverse Leray filtration

 By \cite[Lemma-Definition 11.9]{mhs}, the cup-product filtration is uniquely defined by the two properties \begin{enumerate} \item $[Z] \cup -$ maps $K_i$ into $K_{i-2}$ for all $i \geq 2$, and \item the map

 is an isomorphism for all $0 < r \leq m = \dim_{\bC}(B)$. \end{enumerate}

 To prove that $K_{\bullet}$ coincides with the shifted perverse Leray filtration, it suffices to show that the shifted perverse Leray filtration satisfies these two properties.
-Indeed, from the discussion above, we have
+Both are easily verified from the discussion above. \end{proof}